-- Hit on command button on the screen.
+- Hit on the command button on the screen.

-This will essentially block all the trackers including the misleading ads in the Firefox browser.
-You can also try the Custom mode if Strict mode does not work for you.
+This will essentially block all the trackers, including the misleading ads in the Firefox browser.
+You can also try the Custom mode if the Strict mode does not work for you.
 You can select the preferences in custom mode.

 Using AdBlocker Firefox Add-ons

-If content blocking doesn’t seem an adequate option for you then you can use Firefox ad-blocking extensions.
+You can use Firefox ad-blocking extensions if content blocking isn’t a good option.
 The adblocker extensions will literary block all types of ads within the browser.

 There are thousands of AdBlockers in the Firefox Add-ons store, but choosing the right one is very important.

-uBlock Origin is one of the most popular Firefox ad blocker extensions available in the market. uBlock Origin not only blocks ads but also works as a content blocker to improve CPU and memory efficiency.
+uBlock Origin is one of the most popular Firefox ad blocker extensions available. uBlock Origin blocks ads and works as a content blocker to improve CPU and memory efficiency.

 Ghostery – Privacy Ad Blocker

-Ghostery-Privacy ad blocker works well to block ads, trackers, and speed up the webpages.
-It comes with a built-in adblocker feature and blocks most of the advertisements so that you can access the right content without any distraction.
-Additionally, it can also help you to view and block the tracker to decide which websites collect the data.
+Ghostery-Privacy ad blocker works well to block ads and trackers and speed up web pages.
+It has a built-in adblocker feature and blocks most advertisements from accessing the right content without distractions.
+It can also help you view and block the tracker to decide which websites collect the data.
 Ghostery comes with AI-Powered anti-tracking technologies.

 AdBlocker Ultimate is a free Firefox extension that blocks all kinds of ads and malware to make your browsing experience more enjoyable.
-Additionally, it also blocks online trackers to keep you free of privacy concerns, so you can focus on the right content without any distractions.
-If you want to allow specific websites to show ads then you can do this by adding the website URL in the exception list of the AdBlocker Ultimate extension.
+It also blocks online trackers to keep you free of privacy concerns so you can focus on the right content without distractions.
+If you want to allow specific websites to show ads, then you can do this by adding the website URL to the exception list of the AdBlocker Ultimate extension.